-The QSEC is responsible for providing evidence based and timely advice to the Board to assist it in discharging its functions and meeting its responsibilities with regard to the quality and safety of health care and services provided and secured by the Health Board.
-It provides assurance to the Board in relation to the organisation's arrangements for safeguarding vulnerable people, children and young people and improving the quality and safety of health care to meet the requirement and standards determined for the NHS in Wales.
+The QSEC is responsible for providing evidence based and timely advice to the Board to assist it in discharging its functions and meeting its responsibilities about the quality and safety of health care and services provided and secured by the health board.
+It provides assurance to the board in relation to the organisation's arrangements for safeguarding vulnerable people, children and young people and improving the quality and safety of health care to meet the requirement and standards determined for the NHS in Wales.
 Items considered: